MattWenzel/Climate-Data-Microservice/README.md

 This is a microservice created for CS361 at Oregon State University.
 It allows users to retrieve climate data for a given city and state.
-The user enters the city and state information, which is then sent to a Flask app using a POST request.
-The Flask app processes the data and returns the climate data for the given city and state in JSON format.
+The user enters the city and state information, which is then sent to a Flask server using a POST request.
+The Flask server processes the data and returns the climate data for the given city and state in JSON format.

 Communication Contract: